Subsections

 At the same time as changing the Height parameter we also need to set Display Aspect ratio to 2.35.
 In fact, the parameters in Canvas Size are not related to those in Display Aspect ratio, unless we keep the Auto option checked, and we need to set both before we click on the Apply button.
 To set the aspect ratio to 2.35:1 we can choose from the drop-down menu the value 2.35 or set the value directly in the two input fields.
 Or again, it can be done automatically via the Auto option.
 Finally we can click on the Apply button to complete the calculations.
 Now we have arrived at the desired result: typical Super 35 mm dimensions and aspect ratio, although starting from a 16:9 FullHD.
 The new canvas, however, lost the pixels of a part of the initial video (crop), to be precise 1080 - 816 = 264 lines of pixels from top and bottom.

 CINELERRA-GG allows you to vary the input and output aspect ratio in the ways indicated in the previous section: by varying the pixels of the sides (Width/Height) or by setting a multiplication coefficient (W/H Ratio; in this example: placing HRatio = 816 : 1080 = 0.7556) which performs the calculation automatically.
 If you set W Ratio and H Ratio at the same time with the same values, they work as multipliers and you get a resizing of the canvas, without altering the initial aspect ratio.
 If you change them to two different values or change only one of the two parameters, leaving the other at 1, you get an anamorphic video, with the pixels no longer being square (1:1) but becoming rectangular, deforming the image.
+If you use a non-standard aspect ratio, this has impact on other areas like titles, included stills and included non-anamorphic footage.
 To avoid anamorphosis, the Display Aspect ratio must also be adjusted at the same time, for example, with the Auto option.
 Anamorphic format is a complex field that is discussed in Andrea's paper: https://cinelerra-gg.org/download/Anamorphic.pdf. as well as in the Raffaella Traniello's guide: http://www.g-raffa.eu/Cinelerra/HOWTO/anamorphic.html.

 The CINELERRA-GG Community, 2021